Trump drags GOP to war on legal immigration

 “This should be a more narrowly focused discussion,” Sen. Angus King, I-Maine told NBC News on Monday.
 “To me, the logic has always been DACA and border security.”

-Democratic Minority Leader Chuck Schumer said in a floor speech on Thursday morning that Republicans could not get a deal by demanding a "vast curtailment of legal immigration," which he likened to Democrats demanding a path to citizenship for all 11 million undocumented immigrants in a DACA fix.
+Sen. Chuck Schumer, D-N.Y., the Senate minority leader, said in a floor speech on Thursday morning that Republicans could not get a deal by demanding a "vast curtailment of legal immigration," which he likened to Democrats demanding a path to citizenship for all 11 million undocumented immigrants in a DACA fix.

-On the other side, Senator John Thune, R-S.D., a member of GOP leadership, also told reporters that "narrower gets it done," according to Politico.
+On the other side, Sen. John Thune of South Dakota, a member of GOP leadership, also told reporters that "narrower gets it done," according to Politico.

-“Legal immigration, broader chain migration reform, TPS, asylum policy, unaccompanied minors — those kind of things are going to have to be round two,” Senator Jeff Flake, R-Ariz. told NBC News on Monday.
+“Legal immigration, broader chain migration reform, TPS, asylum policy, unaccompanied minors — those kind of things are going to have to be round two,” Sen. Jeff Flake, R-Ariz., told NBC News on Monday.
 “We can’t deal with all of them.”

 A fundamental divide